CubeEngine/ItemRepair/README.md

 ***IMPORTANT***
 ===============

-I'm searching for e Java developer who continues this plugin!
+I'm searching for a Java developer who continues this plugin!
 Please contact me if you're interessted.

 ***README***
 ============